 How has COVID-19 impacted the fraud landscape?

 When the pandemic hit in March 2020, everybody was in panic mode, expecting an explosion of COVID-19-related fraud.
 The ingredients were all there: an unfamiliar disease, economic turmoil, social and business disruption, and general anxiety about so many unknowns.
 In the first weeks and months, reports from Interpol and others mainly told of fraudsters getting older people on the phone and convincing them to buy bogus supplemental coverage.
-In the U.S., changing beneficiaries on life policies was the predominant scheme.
+In the U.S., changing beneficiaries on life policies were the predominant scheme.
 Yet overall, as months wore on, the large spike we feared didn’t materialize.

 Having said that, it will take some time – perhaps up to three years or so – to really know the impact of COVID-19 on fraud in the life and disability space.
 What we thought was going to be an immediate peak in fraudulent activity wasn’t there, but it remains unclear where we go from here.
 Financial need is a primary driver of insurance fraud, so if the economy goes off the rails or we hit persistently high levels of inflation, we may yet see that spike.
 That’s why it is so important for insurers to take action now to protect themselves.